 This subject is a comprehensive study of the fundamental requirements in financial planning.
 It provides the requisite knowledge and skills for financial planners and the financial planning processes, professional ethics and regulations, and the associated economic environment.

 The study topics covered include: the financial planning process, construction of a financial plan (the Statement of Advice) and its implementation and review, and related specialist topics of superannuation and retirement, risk management and insurance, estate planning as well as the operation and management of the industry.

-Client Interview and Report: 1,500 words; 10%; LO 1 Essay and Calculations: 60%; LOs 1-4 Final Examination: 30%; LOs 1-4.
-Students must obtain at least 50% in the exam (and at least 50% overall) to receive a pass or better in the unit.
+Client Interview and Report: 1500 words.
+Relates to Learning Outcome 1 Essay and Calculations: 3500 words (or equivalent).
+Relates to Learning Outcomes 1, 2, 3, 4 Final Examination: 2 hrs 15 mins.
+Students must obtain at least 50% in the exam (and at least 50% overall) to receive a pass or better in the subject.
+Relates to Learning Outcomes 1, 2, 3, 4 There is a supervised exam at the end of the teaching period in which you are enrolled.
+The exam will be offered online with supervision via webcam and screen sharing technology.
+Coordinated by UNE Exams Unit.
 UNE manages supervised exams associated with your UNE subjects.
 Prior to census date, UNE releases exam timetables.
 They’ll email important exam information directly to your UNE email address.

 Current study term: 27 Feb 22 to 27 May 22